 Review summary: Canon 7D vs Panasonic G9

-So what is the bottom line?
-Is the Canon 7D better than the Panasonic G9 or vice versa?
+So what conclusions can be drawn?
+Is there a clear favorite between the Canon 7D and the Panasonic G9?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.